Luna Meubel v Makin

-Luna Meubel Vervaardigers (Edms) Bpk v Makin and Another (t/a Makin's Furniture Manufacturers) is an important case in South African civil procedure: the leading case, in fact, on the question of how and when an urgent application may be brought.
+Luna Meubel Vervaardigers (Edms) Bpk v Makin and Another (t/a Makin's Furniture Manufacturers) is an important case in South African civil procedure on the question of how and when an urgent application may be brought.
 It was heard in the Witwatersrand Local Division by Coetzee J on December 13, 1976, and judgment handed down the following day.
 BEM du Toit (of De Villiers, Scholtz & Van der Walt) appeared for the applicant; there was no appearance for the respondents.
 The case concerned an urgent application for an interdict and revolved around the question of what, exactly, urgency involves—specifically, when the established filing and sitting times of the court may be departed from.
 Coetzee J held that practitioners must carefully determine whether a greater or lesser degree of relaxation of the Rules and practice of the court is required.

 Judgment

 Coetzee J found that "urgency" in respect of urgent applications, which are not ex parte applications under Rule of Court 6(4), involves, mainly, the abridgement of times prescribed by the Rules, and, secondly, the departure from established filing and sitting times of the court.

 He held that the following factors, in ascending order of urgency, must be borne in mind: